reginaldoljr/medicenter-site/README.md

 # medicenter
- This project is a hospital site than it has UX/UI designer with responsive based.
+ This project is a hospital site so it has UX/UI designer and responsive base.